EastCoastProduct/homepage/src/work/vsnap.md

 ---
 level: ../../
 titleTag: Vsnap
-url: case_study/vsnap/index.html
+url: work/vsnap/index.html
 pageHeading: Rebuilding for scale
 pageDescription: Vsnap
 clientName: Vsnap
 projectName: Vsnap
-leadImage: ../images/case-study-shots/vsnap-screenshot@2x.png
+leadImage: ../images/work-shots/vsnap-screenshot@2x.png
 id: vsnap
 brandColor: 7FB22A
+introduction: Vsnap is a video messaging platform for inside sales.
+The app’s mission is to humanize sales interactions to build sustained business relationships.
+To use the app, sales representatives record up to a 60-second video message that can include attachments or a note to the recipient.
+Sales reps just need to know the email address of the recipient to make sure the video message is received.
 testimonialPerson: Dave Maclaughlin
 testimonialPosition: Founder and CEO of Vsnap
 testimonialContent: I spent two and a half years trying to get a clear path on tech – all of which was wrong.
 Chris got his head around the product quickly and gave me a roadmap to where we wanted to be.
-pdf: ../images/case-study-pdfs/vsnap-case-study.pdf
+pdf: ../images/work-pdfs/vsnap-case-study.pdf
 layout: case-study.ejs
 ---

-<h2 class="text-heading-two">Intro</h2>

-<p class="paragraph--major">Vsnap is a video messaging platform for inside sales.
-The app’s mission is to humanize sales interactions to build sustained business relationships.
-To use the app, sales representatives record up to a 60-second video message that can include attachments or a note to the recipient.
-Sales reps just need to know the email address of the recipient to make sure the video message is received.</p>

 <h2 class="text-heading-two">Challenge</h2>